plr108-zz/web-perf/README.md

 * Using the transform property to animate the pizzas since it has a small performance cost according to [csstriggers.com](http://csstriggers.com/).

+* CSS and JavaScript files have been minified.
+See views/css/unminified and views/js/unminified for the unminified versions.

 ####The following npm packages were used in this project.

 *  [gulp](https://www.npmjs.com/package/gulp): The stream building system.
 Please see gulpfile.js for examples of the gulp was used to execute the various npm resources used as a part of completing this project.